 Another key question about the strength of evidence—besides “Where does it come from?”—is “How conclusively does it support a claim?”
 For example, much has been made of candidate Trump’s enthusiasm for better ties with Russia.
 But this could mean many different things and, by itself, does not prove an attempt to collude with Moscow.

-Since our original research goal involved examining allegations of pre-election collusion, and also to avoid conflating actions with motives, we have included information that falls into this gray area at the very end of the compilation, outside the scope of the three key questions posed above.
-It includes: Trump’s positive stance on Russia in general and Putin specifically; Russian officialdom’s clear preference for Trump over Clinton; Trump’s long-running skepticism about allegations of Russian meddling in the 2016 election and possible attempts to undermine or prevent a thorough investigation; the Trump Organization’s Russia-related financial interests; Trump adviser and son-in-law Jared Kushner’s meetings with Russian officials; former National Security Advisor Michael Flynn’s contacts with Russian officials and possible influence on Russia-related policies; Erik Prince’s reported contacts with a Kremlin representative; and Russian government access to compromising materials against Trump.
+Since our original research goal involved examining allegations of pre-election collusion, and also in order to avoid conflating actions with motives, we have included information that falls into this gray area at the very end of this compilation, outside the scope of the three key questions posed above.
+The so-called epilogue includes: Trump’s positive stance on Russia in general and Putin specifically; Russian officialdom’s clear preference for Trump over Clinton; Trump’s long-running skepticism about allegations of Russian meddling in the 2016 election and possible attempts to undermine or prevent a thorough investigation; the Trump Organization’s Russia-related financial interests; Trump adviser and son-in-law Jared Kushner’s meetings with Russian officials; former National Security Advisor Michael Flynn’s contacts with Russian officials and possible influence on Russia-related policies; Erik Prince’s reported contacts with a Kremlin representative; and Russian government access to compromising materials against Trump.

 The purpose of this compilation is to lay out the evidence and let readers decide themselves how they would answer the three key questions.
 We have tried as hard as possible to present information neutrally, selecting what seems most relevant to the claims made about Russia and the election.
 We will attempt, to the best of our ability, to occasionally update this compilation and welcome feedback.
 For now, we hope it can be useful in its current form.

 I. Did the Russian Government Intervene in the 2016 Presidential Election?